Breakout Convention Policies

 Rules and etiquette of the Convention

 - Passes must be worn at all times when in any of the convention areas.
-We will be printing names on our passes starting in 2020.
+Passes include the attendee's preferred name.
 Please register for the event with the name that matches your photo ID (health cards, drivers licenses, passports etc.).
 We appreciate that your name may not match your legal name and thank you for understanding we require ID for picking up your pass.

 - Proof of identity must be shown when claiming a lost badge.
 Any lost passes or tickets should be reported immediately to the Registration Desk.
 If you have lost your badge, please bring ID to the Registration Desk during operating hours in order to be issued a replacement.
 The cost for a replacement badge is $10.